Canada - Serbia Relations

 In 2009, CIDA officially closed its office in the Western Balkans.
 The former Canadian International Development Agency (CIDA) provided technical assistance to the Balkan region, and played a significant role in areas such as health, education, rule of law, gender issues, and human and minority rights, disbursing $5.26 million in funding during its last year of operation (2008-2009).
 Currently, Canada Fund monies are available to finance projects within Serbia.

 In June 2014, in response to massive floods in the Balkans, Canada announced $800,000 in funding to help meet the needs of thousands of people affected by the flooding and subsequent landslides in Serbia and Bosnia and Herzegovina (BiH).
-In addition, following the visit of Minister Baird to Serbia, Canada has approved an additional allocation of up to CAN $500,000 for the flooded areas.

 Military and Defense Cooperation